phenology/cgc/manuscript/joss_cgc_paper.md

 - [`kmeans`](https://cgc.readthedocs.io/en/latest/kmeans.html), which implements the k-means cluster refinement step for both co- and tri-clustering.
-- [`utils`](https://https://cgc.readthedocs.io/en/latest/utils.html), which includes a collection of utility functions e.g. memory consumption estimation and cluster averaging.
+- [`utils`](https://https://cgc.readthedocs.io/en/latest/utils.html), which includes a collection of utility functions e.g., memory consumption estimation and cluster averaging.

 # Tutorial

-The software package is complemented by an [online tutorial](https://cgc-tutorial.readthedocs.io) (in the form of Jupyter notebooks[@Kluyver:2016]) that illustrates how to perform cluster analysis of geospatial datasets using CGC.
+The software package is complemented by an [online tutorial](https://cgc-tutorial.readthedocs.io) (in the form of Jupyter notebooks [@Kluyver:2016]) that illustrates how to perform cluster analysis of geospatial datasets using CGC.
 Notebooks are made directly available via a
 [dedicated GitHub repository](https://github.com/esciencecenter-digital-skills/tutorial-cgc), and are also published as [static web pages](https://cgc-tutorial.readthedocs.io) for reference and linked to the [CGC documentation](https://cgc.readthedocs.io) via a 'Tutorials' tab.
 The tutorials are designed to run on systems with